 All Applicants are required to submit a Workplan.
 The Workplan must not be more than 5 pages, excluding the milestone table.
-If the Workplan exceeds the maximum page length indicated above, DOE will review only the authorized number of pages and disregard any additional pages.
+If the Workplan exceeds the maximum number of pages specified above, DOE will review only the authorized number of pages and disregard any additional pages.
 The Workplan must be submitted in Microsoft Word format.

-The Workplan must conform to the content and form requirements in Section IV and the Workplan template, including maximum page lengths.
-The template is available under 'Application Forms and Templates' for this FOA on IE-Exchange at https://ie-exchange.energy.gov.
+The Workplan must conform to the content and form requirements in Section IV.C. and the Workplan template, including the maximum number of pages.
+The template is available under 'Application Forms and Templates' for this FOA on IE-Exchange at https://ieexchange.energy.gov.
 The use of the template is not required; however, the information included within the template is required.